code-analytics/socialmedia-analytics-platform/README.md

 It should emit sign-up message to Kafka for new users and should simulate a random amount of event such as likes, comments, friend requests, friend acceptance.

 #### Types of events
-Here are the events messages that will be store in MySQL
+Here are the events that will be store in MySQL
 - sign-ups
 - friend requests
 - friend requests acceptances
 - pictures
 - videos
+- pictures likes
+- video likes

 ### Data Analytics Architecture